 Mr. Lavigna is a past national president of IPMA-HR and a past national chair of the American Society for Public Administration Section on Personnel and Labor Relations.
 He writes frequently for professional publications and is the author of three book chapters on HR.
 His first book, Engaging Government Employees: Motivate and Inspire Your People to Achieve Superior Performance, was published by the American Management Association.
 He has spoken at conferences throughout the U.S. and in Canada, Europe, Asia, South America, the Caribbean, Africa, and the Middle East.

-He has a bachelor of arts in Public Affairs from George Washington University and a master of science in HR from Cornell University.
+He has a bachelor of arts in public sffairs from George Washington University and a master of science in human resources from Cornell University.